Twalton1452/Space_Delivery_Squad/README.md

 	- once this `signal` is emitted then it will proceed to the next level
   - You can create another `LevelStore` for levels you are testing and adjust the `level_store` variable in `LevelManager.gd`
 	- Note: You can export the `level_store` variable for more of an editor workflow

+## Debug Related Things
+	- Sometimes you need to create scripts to mess with data that you don't want to commit
+	- Create a "my_debug" folder and store everything in there as its already in the .gitignore

 ## Credits
 - SFX from [Kenney](https://www.kenney.nl/)